-Abortion in our country is not a standalone moment, brought about by women who somehow haven't heard of adoption.
+Abortion in our country is not a stand-alone moment, brought about by women who somehow haven’t heard of adoption.
 Abortion is that dark crisis choice served up to millions of women every year, courtesy of our cultural religion of self-fulfillment.
-It is the bloody path taken by many women who feel that they really “had no choice” (at least if they were going to finish law school, if they were going to have a career, if they were going to be slim in their bikinis in time for Spring Break).
+It is the bloody path taken by many women who feel that they really “had no choice” (at least if they were going to finish law school, if they were going to have a career, if they were going to be slim in their bikinis in time for spring break).
 Everyone acts like abortion is a sad thing, but a necessity.
 But the truth is that abortion is the sacrifice that our religion of selfishness requires.

-In some ancient pagan religion, the volcano would periodically require that its worshippers throw in a virgin.
+In an ancient pagan religion, the volcano would periodically require that its worshipers throw in a virgin.
 She would have no choice, and sometimes even she could understand that.
 The god had to be fed.
 Abortion fills that place for us.
 Our god is a stupid volcano of selfish desire, sexual “liberty,” freedom from God’s law, and a refusal to accept responsibility or live our lives for another.
 This god requires a sacrifice, and so we offer it the unborn and their tragic mothers.

 The True Sacrifice

-So while the pro-life movement absolutely needs to be working hard to save the virgins from the brink of the volcano, we have to understand that it is not the brink that brought about the crisis.
-The crisis is made by the worship further down the mountain side.
+While the pro-life movement absolutely needs to be working hard to save the virgins from the brink of the volcano, we have to understand that it is not the brink that brought about the crisis.
+The crisis is made by the worship farther down the mountainside.
 The people who are busy promising us that there will be no break in easy access to abortion don’t care about the victims.
 They are promising that to each other — to men who want sexual pleasure but can’t be bothered with fatherhood, to women who want to be desired and consumed like playthings without ever seeming used.
 Our god will continue to be appeased.
 We will ensure that it stays satisfied.
 We will ensure that we have a steady supply of the unborn to feed it — because if we ran out of infants, we would have to go in ourselves.
 We would actually have to sacrifice ourselves for others.

-So here is our culture — deeply involved in the worship of self, of “life,” of freedom, and this worship requires a death sacrifice.
+So, here is our culture — deeply involved in the worship of self, of “life,” of freedom, and this worship requires a death sacrifice.
 It requires blood.
 It is a sacrifice of death, from the dying, in the name of life.
 But we are Christians!
 We are not on that altar!
-Our lives are lived on the altar to the Living God.
+Our lives are lived on the altar to the living God.
 We are not required to sacrifice with death, but with life.
 Jesus Christ was our blood sacrifice — our blood sacrifice that rose from the dead, ascended into heaven, and now sits with God the Father.

 Choosing Life in the Big and Small